Advances in optical coherence tomography for dermatology (Orale) - Institut d'Optique Graduate School Access content directly

-Advances in optical coherence tomography for dermatology (Orale)
+Advances in optical coherence tomography for dermatology

 This paper reports on advances in optical coherence tomography (OCT) for application in dermatology.
 Full-field OCT is a particular approach of OCT based on white-light interference microscopy.
 FF-OCT produces en face tomographic images by arithmetic combination of interferometric images acquired with an area camera and by illuminating the whole field of view with low-coherence light.
 The major interest of FF-OCT lies in its high imaging spatial resolution (∼ 1.0 µm) in both lateral and axial directions, using a simple and robust experimental arrangement.
 Line-field OCT (LF-OCT) is a recent evolution of FF-OCT with line illumination and line detection using a broadband spatially coherent light source and a line-scan camera in an interference microscope.
 LF-OCT and FF-OCT are similar in terms of spatial resolution.
 LF-OCT has a significant advantage over FF-OCT in terms of imaging penetration depth due to the confocal gate achieved by line illumination and detection.
 B-scan imaging using FF-OCT requires the acquisition of a stack of en face images, which usually prevents in vivo applications.
 B-scan imaging using LF-OCT can be considerably faster due to the possibility of using a spatially coherent light source with much higher brightness along with a high-speed line camera.
 Applied in the field of dermatology, the LF-OCT images reveal a comprehensive morphological mapping of skin tissues in vivo at a cellular level similar to histological images.